HelmiB/Data-Science-and-Machine-Learning-Projects/Collaborative Filtering Movies Recommendation System/README.md

 ## Dataset
 Dataset acquired from GroupLens (https://grouplens.org/datasets/movielens/)
 ## Description
-This Mini-Project is a recommendation system of movies based on Collaborative Filtering, it explores users' rating of movies they alreadu watched and suggests movies they will probably like based on their profiles.
+This Mini-Project is a recommendation system of movies based on Collaborative Filtering, it explores neighbooring users and uses them to suggest movies.
 ## Advantages and Disadvantages of Collaborative Filtering

 #### Advantages